Etaash-mathamsetty/trigger-control/README.md

 # trigger control
 a quick and dirty project that allows you to control the adaptive triggers of the dualsense controller on linux using a gui
-currently only works through usb though the controller is detected through bluetooth
+~~currently only works through usb though the controller is detected through bluetooth

+now works through bluetooth and usb (thx ds4windows and dualsensectl for crc32.h)

 libraries:
 libusb
 libSDL2